liquality/fee-suggestions/README.md

 # 🔥 EIP-1559 Fee Suggestions 🔥

-### Changes
-- remove upper boundaries for priority fee
-- use IQR to omit outlier block rewards

 The function `suggestFees()` is a utility function written in Javascript and it's intended to use with an [ethers.js](https://docs.ethers.io/v5/) provider.

 It returns an object containing: